retrozinndev/colorshell/README.md

 # Retrozinn's Hyprland Dots
-My customized Hyprland configuration that I use everyday!
+My customized Hyprland configuration that with waybar and swaync!

+> [!note]
+> I've started using Eww for widgets instead of waybar and swaync.
+> This is my previous configuration.
+Please note that, if you want
+> to use it anyways, it may not work out-of-the-box!

 <div align="center">
     <div class="screenshot-container">